netrisai/docs/network-policies.rst

 ##############
 Static Routing
 ##############
-Located under Net→Routes is a method for describing static routing policies that Netris will dynamically inject on switches and/or SoftGate where appropriate.
+Located under Network → Routes is a method for describing static routing policies that Netris will dynamically inject on switches and/or SoftGate where appropriate.
 We recommend using the Routes only if BGP is not supported by the remote end.

 | Typical use cases for static routing:

 * To connect the switch fabric to an ISP or upstream router in a situation where BGP and dual-homing are not supported.
 * Temporary interconnection with the old network for a migration.
 * Routing a subnet behind a VM hypervisor machine for an internal VM network.
 * Specifically routing traffic destined to a particular prefix through an out-of-band management network.